An Inside View of Zappos (and the Mysterious Holacracy Experiment)

 No proof of success

-One of the major reasons Zappos implemented this model is the reasoning that in cities innovation tends to increase when the amount of people increase.
-In most traditional organizations we see an opposite trend; innovation tends to decrease when the amount of people increase.
-Zappos tries to solve this problem by implementation of Holacracy.
+One of the major reasons Zappos implemented this model is the reasoning that in cities innovation tends to increase when the number of people increases.
+In most traditional organizations we see an opposite trend; innovation tends to decrease when the number of people increases.
+Zappos tries to solve this problem by implementing Holacracy.

 Zappos employees, however, seem to struggle with the fact that there is no proof whatsoever to convince them to keep working in this new way.
 “The problem is that the leadership never communicates, or communicated, about the level of innovation before and after the implementation of Holacracy.
 There is no data or proof whether or not it is working for Zappos."